KTDownes/CryoET/Crick Reconstruction Pipeline.md

 Request X GPU
 I've only tried this with Fluxbox (Xfce is much better for your eyes).

 *Whilst OnDemand is down you can ssh into nemo and then submit sbatch commands.
-I haven't done this for AreTomo but in theory it should work.
-I demonstrate how sbatch commands work in the warp section*
+See below section:

 cd or mkdir a processing directory for your tomograms.
 Inside cp your mdocs and fractions.mrc.
 Inside this directory make a directory called motioncorr.
 ```